kageiit/gradle-lintrules-plugin/README.md

 Installation
 ------------

-To use the plugin with Gradle 2.1 or later, add the following to your build.gradle file.
+To use the plugin with Gradle 2.1 or later, add the following to your `build.gradle`:

 ```groovy
 plugins {